 Nearly every option that follows can be set without editing files by hand.

-parameter in an AutoConfig job takes a string value known as a "cron expression."
-Cron is a time-based job scheduler in Unix-like computer operating systems.
-Its expression format has become a widely adopted standard for defining recurring schedules.
+The schedule parameter in an AutoConfig job takes a string value known as a "cron expression."
+Cron is a time-based job scheduler in Unix-like operating systems, and its expression format is a widely used standard for recurring schedules.

 A cron expression consists of five fields, separated by spaces: